Release Notes RonDB 21.04.9#

 RonDB 21.04.9 is the ninth release of RonDB 21.04.

-RonDB 21.04.9 is released as open source SW with binary tarballs for usage in Linux usage.
-It is developed on Linux and Mac OS X and using WSL 2 on Windows (Linux on Windows).
+RonDB 21.04.9 is released as open source software with binary tarballs for usage in Linux.
+It is developed on Linux and Mac OS X and using WSL 2 on Windows (Linux on Windows) for automated testing.

 RonDB 21.04.9 can be used with both x86_64 and ARM64 architectures although ARM64 is still in beta state.